 BONE MARROW TRANSPLANT FOR CHILDREN: THE TREATMENT PLAN FOR BONE MARROW CANCER AND OTHER DISEASES

-So, the first step as the parent of a child with bone marrow cancer is to fully understand the disease and the process of a bone marrow transplant.
+So, the first step is to fully understand the disease and the stem cell transplant process.

 A bone marrow transplant also called stem cell transplant, replaces diseased blood cells with healthy ones within the bone marrow.

 The replacement cells can come from your child’s own body or a matching donor (parent, sibling, or unrelated volunteer).